-Researchers Launch 'Rapid-Response Team' to Track Environmental Impacts of Piney Point Leak
+Researchers Launch 'Rapid-Response Team' To Track Environmental Impacts Of Piney Point Leak

 SEE ALSO: USF Researchers Lead First Cruise To Study Piney Point Wastewater LeakREAD MORE: UPDATE: St. Pete Man Identified In Fatal Saturday Shooting

-Angelini tells CW44 News environmental management stems from the lens of policies and that those policies are made based on the science and data that back them.
+Angelini tells CW44 News At 10 that environmental management stem from the lens of policies and that those policies are made based on the science and data that support them.
 So, after gathering data on Piney Point and communicating that to Ocean Conservancy, the nonprofit will then advocate for ocean-health solutions.
 “It’s those kind of extra bits of information that really help us create a more holistic picture.
 We kind of add some bells and whistles to a lot of really important foundational work that our other partners are providing,” said Angelini.

 With the Florida legislature currently in session, Ocean Conservancy says this rapid response can act in a meaningful way to address the Piney Point site and its potential impact on the Floridian marine environment.